 Wondering when EVs will get cheaper?
 We’ll dive into that too.

-In October of 2022, the average transaction price for a new car (of any powertrain) was $48,281 according to Kelley Blue Book.
-At the same time, the average electric car price was $64,249 (for new cars).
-The average price paid for a new EV declined by 2%, compared to September, but was up by 7% compared to October 2021.
+As of the most recent data from August 2023, the average transaction price for a new car (of any powertrain) was $48,451 according to Kelley Blue Book.
+That’s a 0.6% increase since the month prior.
+In August 2023, the average electric car price was $53,376 (for new cars).

-The average starting price for the top 10 best-selling electric cars in America is $60,500, but all except the Tesla models are subject to dealer markups.
+The average starting price for the top 10 best-selling electric cars in America is $48,899, which is 10% lower than six months prior.

 EV Price Trends

 In January 2020, the average electric car price was $54,668, or 42% higher than the overall market average.
-In 2022, the average cost of a new EV is $65,291, or about 37% higher than the overall new car market.
-Would you call that an improvement?
-Certainly not.
-All new cars are getting more expensive, whether electric or not.
+In 2023, the average cost of a new EV is $53,376 or about 10% higher than the overall new car market.
+That’s a lot better than where the EV marker was in early 2022, when EV prices averaged north of $65,000.
 Here’s how the average cost of an electric car has changed monthly since January 2020.

 But with rising production costs forcing EV prices higher, what could they do to return affordability to the consumer?
 I expect automakers to begin announcing lower range, more affordable electric vehicles.
 Less range might leave you skeptical, but remember that $7.5 billion was allocated to creating a national charging network in America.